4.3 Fun with collections

 Exercise 4.8: Cipher decode

-The Caesar’s cipher is based on shifting letter to the right in the alphabet order.
+Caesar’s cipher is based on shifting letters to the right in the alphabet order.
 The method is named after Julius Caesar, who used it in his private correspondence with a shift of 3.

 Exercise 4.9: Alphabet Caesar’s cipher